mciantyre/teensy4-rs/README.md

 # teensy4-rs

-A collection of crates that support the development of Rust applications and libraries for the Teensy 4.
+A collection of crates for Rust development on the Teensy 4.

 Status: prototype.